Biskop256/IoT-desktop/README.md

-# Automatic Fan and Light Control with Raspberry Pi Pico W
+# Automatic desktop Fan and Lighting

 ## Overview

-This project is a smart automation system using a Raspberry Pi Pico W. It controls a lamp and a fan based on motion detection (PIR sensor), user-defined auto/manual modes, temperature (DHT11 sensor) and the position of the sun.
-The device connects to WiFi using a simple captive portal for setup and communicates over MQTT with Home Assistant set up on a Raspberry pi 4.

-- **Title**: Smart Fan & Light Controller with PIR, DHT11, MQTT, and Home Assistant
-- **Short Overview**: Motion and temperature based light and fan control using a microcontroller with web-based WiFi provisioning and MQTT automation.
+- **Author**: Jacob Flisberg jf223wh
 - **Estimated Time**: ~6–12 hours including circuit setup, Home Assistant setup, and debugging

+This project is a smart automation system that controls a lamp and a fan based on motion detection (PIR sensor), user-defined auto/manual modes, temperature (DHT11 sensor), and the position of the sun.
+The microcontroller used is Raspberry Pi Pico W. The device connects to WiFi and communicates over MQTT with Home Assistant, running on a Raspberry Pi 4, to send data and user inputs.
+To avoid manually adding WiFi and MQTT credentials in the code, a reset button has been incorporated.
+When pressed, it starts an access point where you can enter the new credentials via a web page, which are then saved to a .txt file.

 ---